-Google Ads conversion tracking is a tool that measures what happens after a user interacts with your ad - such as completing a purchase, submitting a form, or adding a product to their cart.
-This data helps you evaluate ad performance and powers Smart Bidding, allowing Google to target users more likely to convert based on your defined business goals.
+Google Ads conversion tracking measures what happens after a user interacts with your ad, such as completing a purchase, submitting a form, or adding a product to their cart.
+This data helps you assess ad performance and powers Smart Bidding, enabling Google to target users more likely to convert based on your specified business goals.

 Here is the official documentation on Google Ads and server-side tracking: Google Ads conversions (Google).

-Google Ads conversion tracking works only based on the Google Analytics 4 tag, meaning that if you want to set up Google Ads tracking yourself, you should configure server-side GA4.
-Unlike Facebook, Google Ads do not support deduplication, so you should use either web or server-side conversion tracking.
+Google Ads conversion tracking works exclusively with the Google Analytics 4 (GA4) tag, meaning that if you want to set up Google Ads tracking yourself, you should configure the server-side GA4 tag.
+Unlike Facebook, Google Ads does not support deduplication, so you should use either web or server-side conversion tracking.

 Follow the steps below to set up Google Ads server-side tracking.

 This guide explains how to set up and host a server container.
-We also have an article which covers the steps for sending data from the web to the server container.
+We also have an article that covers the steps for sending data from the web to the server container.

-The next thing you need to do is configure the server-side Google Analytics 4.
+The next step is to configure the server-side Google Analytics 4.

 We have a detailed user manual on how to set up server-side Google Analytics 4 in our blog post.